Easton Park . Nov 9, 2021

 The Inspiration: This section is a little different than most—it’s actually named for a family, not a park.
 The Kieke family owned much of the original land where Easton Park now sits.
 Lawrence and Gertrude Kieke married in 1917 and built a small frame house on their original plot of 40.5 acres.
 With the help of their five children—Lucille, Florene, Lois, Raymond, and Morris—the Kiekes enlarged their land holdings and ran a family cotton farm.

 The Easton Park Version: The park in Kieke Park pays tribute to the Kieke family with a plaque that tells their story as well as stone monument benches engraved with their names.
+Kids love the climbing structures and slides.
 The logo for this section has a fig, which commemorates the fig trees that used to line the Kiekes’ property.

 Discovery Park